Hulme Living Leaf Street Housing

 Communal open spaceOpen spaces forming part an estate or block intended for use by residents of the respective estate or block.
 They are distinguished from publicly accessible open spaces or other public land open to members of the public by clearly defined boundaries.

 Applicants must minimise blank facades, plant screens and car park entrances at ground floor level, particularly where they face areas of public realm.
-Opportunities to introduce private entrances at ground floor level should be maximised where communal or commercial uses are not appropriate.
+Where blank facades cannot be avoided, they should be located on secondary elevations.
+Opportunities to introduce private entrances to apartments at ground floor level should be optimised where communal or commercial uses are not appropriate.

 Applicants should demonstrate in their submission how this element of the code has been complied with.